 is added to get the itch under control.

 - Pramoxine Anti-Itch Spray will help local area irritation.

 - Doc Roy's® Derma Coat Plus with Omega 3 & 6 helps promote optimal skin health and resistance to allergy itch.

 - Doc Roy's® Tri Omega 3 has anti-inflammatory effects and is often used as a natural treatment for 30 days to decrease the itch.

 - It is helpful to bathe the dog twice a week with VET BASICS® ChlorConazole™ Shampoo for about 2-3 weeks to help soothe the skin and counter infection.

-- Doc Roy's® RESCUE DERM is all natural and non-greasy; so great to treat feet of house dogs without spotting furniture or carpet!
-RESCUE DERM is helpful with skin healing and rejuvenation between toes and pads.
+- Doc Roy's® Rescue Derm is all natural and non-greasy; so it's great to treat the feet of house dogs without spotting furniture or carpet!
+Rescue Derm is helpful with skin healing and rejuvenation between toes and pads.

-The constant licking caused by food allergy drives people crazy as well as their pets.
+The constant licking caused by food allergies drives people and their pets crazy.
 Often pollen and contact allergy is complicated with food allergy and must all be treated together to gain control.
-By limiting the allergens in food and treating pollen allergy you can gain control of the allergy season itch-scratch problems!
+By limiting the allergens in food and treating pollen allergy, you can gain control of the allergy and itch-scratch problems!

 If you need help, call us at 1-800-786-4751.